10 DAYS IN GERMANY ITINERARY (UP TO 14 DAYS)

 It is also known as little Manhattan, and while that may be a bit of an exaggeration, it is the city with the most skyscrapers and looks beautiful (night or day).
 However, it Frankfurt is more than the skyscrapers and in one day in the city you can explore the main attractions.

-Things to Do and Places to Visit in Frankfurt
+Places to Visit in Frankfurt

 - Old Town (and Römerberg)